paulrounak/cfhelper.nvim/README.md

 > [!Tip]
-> No browser extension is required.
+>  Unlike many alternatives, cfhelper.nvim does not depend on browser extensions like Competitive Companion.

 ## Features